CBP Officer

 I-131 is open to DACA recipients for edu, work, & humanitarian reasons.
 It is approved USCIS and clearly states recipient will need to be inspected and admitted to the U.S. why do officers act like they don't know what it is & threaten deportation?

-Asked by Lola over 7 years ago
+Asked by Lola almost 8 years ago

 DACA is a relatively new program that was implemented in 2012.
 Some officers are unfamiliar with how to process them because they are slightly different than the normal paroles.